 2. Figures do not carry a title and all text should be legible.

-3. Authors must pay the full cost for reproduction of colour figures and prints.
+3. There is no additional cost for reproduction of colour figures and prints.

-Financial support information, including the name of the granting agency and grant number (if any), persons who have provided technical support and those who have contributed to the scientific content, should be included in this section.
+Persons who have provided technical support and those who have contributed to the scientific content, but who do not qualify as authors, should be included in this section.